drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 - WEEK 14 : `Dashboard deployed and live`

   > - Deploy dashboard and make it live where it should change constantly according to the incoming(live) data monthly.

+### Deliverables and resources

+- Data Gathering and Cleaning
+  > - Deliverables :
+  > - Resources :

+- Data Analysis and Modeling

+  > - Deliverables :
+  > - Resources :

+- Dashboard Design and Development
+  > - Deliverables :
+  > - Resources : Design and development the dashboard to visualize the product summary in Shopee.

+- Testing and Debugging

+  > - Deliverables :
+  > - Resources :

+- Dashboard deployed and live

+  > - Deliverables :
+  > - Resources :

+### Quality assurance and testing procedures

 ## 🎓Conclusion